• USD

 Petrified Forest

-Petrified trees that are hundreds of millions of years old - were carried into the desert by ancient rivers.
-The forest is located 50 km west of Khorixas and is only a short drive from Twyfelfontein.
-View strange rock formations like the Organ Pipes in the same locale.
+Petrified tree trunks—hundreds of millions of years old—were carried here by ancient floods.
+The site lies roughly 42–50 km west of Khorixas and is a short drive from Twyfelfontein.
+Nearby, view unusual formations such as the Organ Pipes.

 3